danilo-dessi/skg/README.md

 ### Downloads
 1. Clone the repository on your local environment
 2. Download the Stanford Core NLP moduels from https://stanfordnlp.github.io/CoreNLP/ and put it under skg/.
-3. Download the Luan Yi et al.'s tool from the repository https://bitbucket.org/luanyi/scierc/src/master/ and put it under luanyi-extractor.
-Follow the instruction in that repository to verify that all libraries have been installed, train the model on their data, and check if the tool is correctly working.
+3. Download the Luan Yi et al.'s tool from the repository https://bitbucket.org/luanyi/scierc/src/master/ and put it under luanyi-extractor/.
+Follow the instruction in that repository to verify that all libraries have been installed, train the model on their data, and check if the tool correctly works.
 We used their scientific_best_ner model.

 ### Data preparation
 1. Go to the directory data-preparation.
-It contains the abstracts coming from the MAG datasets and a script to parse them and produce the input files that will be fed to the Luanyi tool.
+It contains the abstracts coming from the MAG datasets, a script to parse them and produce the input files that will be fed to the Luan Yi et al.'s tool.

 2. To prepare the data you need to run: